What is an uncensored LLM? Enterprise definition and use cases

-An uncensored LLM is a language model served without provider-side refusal filters or safety overlays that block categories of content.
+An uncensored LLM is a language model served without provider-side refusal filters that silently block broad categories of prompts.
+Developers also describe this category as uncensored AI, unrestricted AI, or an abliterated LLM.

-An uncensored LLM is a model that does not apply default refusal filtering from the provider, leaving content policy to the developer or application.
+An uncensored LLM is a model or API that does not apply default provider refusal filtering, leaving content policy to the developer, product, or organization that deploys it.

 curl https://api.abliteration.ai/v1/chat/completions \